rancher/rancher-docs/docs/reference-guides/rancher-security/rancher-security-best-practices.md

 ### Restrict Public Access to /version and /rancherversion Path

-The upstream (local) Rancher instance provides information about the Rancher version it is running and the Go version that was used to built it.
+The upstream (local) Rancher instance provides information about the Rancher version it is running and the Go version that was used to build it.
 That information is accessible via the `/version` path, which is used for tasks such as automating version bumps, or confirming that a deployment was successful.
 The upstream instance also provides Rancher version information accessible via the `/rancherversion` path.

 Adversaries can misuse this information to identify the running Rancher version and cross-relate it with potential bugs to exploit.
 If your upstream Rancher instance is publicly available on the web, use a Layer 7 firewall to block `/version` and `/rancherversion`.